Change Adoption for Effective Change Management

 Any change initiative must start and end with thinking about Implementation and Change Adoption.

 At the most fundamental level, change is a movement through three phases, Current State →Transition State →Future State.
 It is not enough just to “manage change” through these phases—it is imperative to “adopt change” and make the transformation a core aspect of the organization.

-Change adoption is critical for maximizing the impact new initiatives can have on supporting strategic objectives, motivating the sales force and encouraging differentiated results.
+Change Adoption is critical for maximizing the impact new initiatives can have on supporting strategic objectives, motivating the organization and encouraging differentiated results.
 Rolling out a new program and ensuring adoption are two different things.
-For any design effort, the leadership team must answer:
+Having a proper change adoption strategy is the first step to being successful in this endeavor.
+For any change effort to completely take hold, the leadership team must answer the following: